SecureDocsChain/SecureDocs/README.md

 - **Gérald Quenum**: Gérald, immersed in blockchain for ten years, has been a developer for four.
 Specializing in tokenization, he creates secure solutions.
 Off-duty, he enjoys Flight Simulator.
 With four computers, a tablet, and three phones, Gérald stays connected and creative.

-- **Jeremie Lucotte**: Full Stack Developer with expertise in frontend and backend development for blockchain projects.
+- **Jeremie Lucotte**: I am a Solidity developer with four years of experience, specializing in creating smart contracts for secure and efficient blockchain applications.
+Over the past year, I have expanded my skills to become a full-stack developer, working on both front-end and back-end technologies.

 ## Problem Being Solved